Western Canada wildfires prompt state of emergency, evacuations

 British Columbia last declared a state of emergency in August 2003, which was also to deal with wildfires.

-(Reporting by Dennis Owen in Kamloops; Writing by Jim Finkle in Toronto; editing by Diane Craft and Mary Milliken)
+Reporting by Dennis Owen in Kamloops; Writing by Jim Finkle in Toronto; editing by Diane Craft and Mary Milliken